 The natural geological process of Coastal Erosion has been underway for millions of years.
 Some recent notable events that led to widespread erosion include Hurricane Matthew in 2016, and Hurricane Irma in 2017.
 They both lead to widespread erosion and changes to sand dunes along nearly all of Duval County's 15 miles of coastal beaches.
 The USACE was contracted to re-nourish the beaches with sand following at a cost of over \$11 million dollars after these two hurricane events (Source: COJ, FEMA Public Assistance Program Project Worksheets DR4283 and DR4337).
-Coastal erosion is a process that occurs over long periods of time or through larger events as a secondary stresson.
+Coastal erosion is a process that occurs over long periods of time or through larger events as a secondary stressors.
+There have been no historically significant coastal erosion events since Hurricane Matthew in 2017.